You ask again about the nests – the wren’s

 They lead us away from the house,

-under the barbed wire and down the lane to Long Field.
+under the barbed wire and down the lane to the Long Field.

-We’ll keep to the lea of the ditch for shelter.
+We’ll keep in the lee of the ditch for shelter.

 as out in the wind the larks have settled